Diabetic retinopathy: Intravitreal triamcinolone acetonide

 Triamcinolone is a long-acting steroid preparation.
 Treating people with DME with intravitreal injections of triamcinolone may lead to some degree of improvement in visual acuity when compared to eyes treated with placebo injections.
-When injected in the vitreous cavity, the steroid decreases the macular edema (thickening of the retina at the macula) caused due to diabetic maculopathy, and that may increase visual acuity.
+When injected in the vitreous cavity, the steroid decreases the macular edema (thickening of the retina at the macula) caused by diabetic maculopathy, and that may increase visual acuity.
 The effect of triamcinolone is not permanent and may last up to three months, which necessitates repeated injections for maintaining the beneficial effect.
 Best results of intravitreal Triamcinolone have been found in eyes that have already undergone cataract surgery.
 Complications of intravitreal injection of triamcinolone may include cataract, steroid-induced glaucoma, and endophthalmitis.

 Intravitreal anti-VEGF

-Aflibercept may have advantages in improving visual outcomes over bevacizumab and ranibizumab, after one year, longer term advantages are unclear In cases with vitreous hemorrhage, however, anti-VEGF injections proved to be less effective in restoring visual acuity than vitrectomy combined with panretinal laser-photocoagulation.
+Aflibercept may have advantages in improving visual outcomes over bevacizumab and ranibizumab, after one year, longer-term advantages are unclear In cases with vitreous hemorrhage, however, anti-VEGF injections proved to be less effective in restoring visual acuity than vitrectomy combined with panretinal laser-photocoagulation.